ScreamZ/kuzzle-guide/source/includes/user_guide/_04-filters.md

 ## Filtering Syntax

 For real-time subscription we use a sub language of Elasticsearch DSL, only for [Filters](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-filters.html).
-Queries are not implemented and will not be.
-For a list of available filters in real-time see [Real-time implemented filters](#real-time-filters)

 For no-real-time, like search, get, etc, we directly pass information to Elasticsearch.
 You can use the whole [Elasticsearch DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html)